Department of Justice sues Maine for treatment of children with behavioral health disabilities

 “We are deeply disappointed that the U.S. DOJ has decided to sue the state rather than continue our collaborative, good-faith effort to strengthen the delivery of children’s behavioral health services,” Hammes said.
 “The State of Maine will vigorously defend itself.”

-In 2022, Mills said improving behavioral health services for Maine children was one of her goals.
+In 2022, Democratic Gov. Janet Mills said improving behavioral health services for Maine children was one of her goals.
 Her administration also said that the shortcomings of the state’s behavioral health system stretched back many years, and that the COVID-19 pandemic set back progress.

 Advocates welcomed the lawsuit, noting that 25 years after the Olmstead decision, children in Maine and their families are still waiting for the state to comply with the ruling.